deepmodeling/abacus-develop/docs/CONTRIBUTING.md

     - `Revert`: Reverting commits
   - scope: optional, could be the module which this commit changes; for example, `orbital`
   - description: A short summary of the code changes: tell others what you did in one sentence.
-- Body: optional, providing additional contextual information about the code changes, e.g. the motivation of this commit, referenced materials, and so on.
+- Body: optional, providing detailed, additional, or contextual information about the code changes, e.g. the motivation of this commit, referenced materials, the coding implementation, and so on.
-- Footer: optional, reference GitHub issues, PRs that this commit closes or is related to.
+- Footer: optional, reference GitHub issues or PRs that this commit closes or is related to.
+[Use a keyword](https://docs.github.com/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue#linking-a-pull-request-to-an-issue-using-a-keyword) to close an issue, e.g. "Fix #753".

 Here is an example: